miketlk/micropython-specter-diy/docs/library/machine.rst

    If *time_ms* is specified then this will be the maximum time in milliseconds that the sleep will last for.
 Otherwise the sleep can last indefinitely.

-   With or without a timout, execution may resume at any time if there are events that require processing.
+   With or without a timeout, execution may resume at any time if there are events that require processing.
 Such events, or wake sources, should be configured before sleeping, like `Pin` change or `RTC` timeout.